greg-raven/Uncommon-Sense/_posts/2013-04-13-the-cure-for-bad-government.md

 ---
-title: 'The cure for bad government'
+title: "The cure for bad government"
 layout: post
 categories:
 - voting